 A full-service municipality, Sugar Land, provides the highest quality of affordable services to meet the needs of its residents.
 Master-planned communities and welcoming neighborhoods enhance home values and create a sense of belonging.
 The community offers outstanding schools, libraries, civic organizations and other resources that make Sugar Land a great place to work, live and raise a family.

-Numerous high-profile regional and international corporations have chosen Sugar Land as a corporate home, including Minute Maid, Schlumberger, Tramontina USA, Fluor Corporation, Bechtel Equipment Operations, Noble Drilling, Money Management International and Aetna.
+Numerous high-profile regional and international corporations have chosen Sugar Land as a corporate home, including Texas Instruments, Accredo Packaging, Inc., Applied Optoelectronics, ChampionX, Schlumberger, Tramontina USA, Fluor Corporation, and Noble Drilling.
 Sugar Land's aggressive economic development program has created a business-friendly environment, one that includes a variety of incentives, including a corporate aviation facility.

 Sugar Land By The Numbers